alistvt/insta-scraper/readme.md

-# A Script to Get Informations of Instagram Users
+# A Script to Get Information of Instagram Users

 insert your users usernames in the file "users.txt" each line for one user.